peterkhe1999/CheatSheet/OSEP/README.md

 C:\Windows\Microsoft.Net\Framework64\v4.0.30319\Microsoft.Workflow.Compiler.exe run.xml results.xml
 ```

-Downside: We must provide both the XML file and the C# code file on disk, and the C# code file will be compiled temporarily to disk as well.
+Downside: Must provide both the XML file and the C# code file on disk, and the C# code file will be compiled temporarily to disk as well.

 ### MSbuild